nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 <br>

-> Section Note: Toggle the 'Show Password in Clear' to view the enter password in plain text.
+> Note: Toggle the 'Show Password in Clear' to view the enter password in plain text.

 <br>
 <br>